ibm-cloud-docs/event-notifications/en-push-huawei.md

    - **Description**: add an optional description about the destination.
    - **Destination type**: select **Huawei Push Notifications** from the list.

 1. Select a destination plan.
 You can select a **Pre-production destination** for developing and testing your environments at a low cost.
-You can upgrade a **Pre-production destination** to **Production destination** after creating the destination by using the **Edit** option from the overflow menu after your development and testing.
-For more information, see [Upgrading a Pre-production destination to Production destination](#en-destination-preprod-prod1).
-There will be a change in cost when you upgrade.
+You can upgrade a **Pre-production destination** to **Production destination** after creating the destination by using the **Edit** option from the overflow menu.
+For more information, see [Upgrading a pre-production destination to production destination](#en-destination-preprod-prod1).
+A change in cost occurs when you upgrade.

 1. Retrieve Huawei credentials (**Client ID** and **Client secret**) for your application.
 For more information, see [Retrieving Huawei credentials](#en-retrieve-huawei-credentials).